Course Learning Outcomes

 THEA 1170 - Theatrical Make-Up

-In this course the student will:
+upon completion of this course the student should:

 - Develop basic knowledge of facial anatomy and the chemicals components of cosmetics.